ON THIS PAGE: You will learn about the different treatments doctors use for adults with AML. Use the menu to see other pages.

 Recovery from leukemia is not always possible.
 If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and it may be difficult to discuss because the advanced leukemia is incurable.
+This diagnosis is stressful, and for many people, advanced leukemia may be difficult to discuss because it is incurable.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 Patients with advanced leukemia who have no more effective treatment options available may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.